MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2016.md

 1. In the main setup page, select **Install**.
 2. In **Select features to install**, select the VMM management server > **Next**.
 The VMM console will be automatically installed.
 3. In **Product registration information**, provide the appropriate information, and then select **Next**.
-If you do not enter a product key, VMM will be installed as an evaluation version that expires after 180 days from the installation date.
+If you don't enter a product key, VMM will be installed as an evaluation version that expires after 180 days from the installation date.
 4. In **Please read this license agreement**, review the license agreement, select **I have read, understood, and agree with the terms of the license agreement**, and then select **Next**.
 5. In **Usage and Connectivity Data**, select either of the options, and then select **Next**.
-6. If **Microsoft Update** page appears, select whether you want to use Microsoft Update and then select **Next**.
+6. If **Microsoft Update** page appears, select whether you want to use Microsoft Update, and then select **Next**.
 If you've already chosen to use Microsoft Update on this computer, this page won't appear.
 7. In **Installation location**, use the default path or type a different installation path for the VMM program files, and then select **Next**.
 8. In **Database configuration**:
 	- [Learn more](#upgrade-the-vmm-sql-server-database) if you need to upgrade the VMM SQL Server.